Joe McGrath (Gaelic games)

 Joe McGrath was an Irish Gaelic football and hurling coach, known for his All-Ireland success with Cork and for "revolutionising" training programs.
-He led Blackrock towards All-Ireland glory in 1973 and later led Cork to the All-Ireland U21 hurling success.
+He led Blackrock towards All-Ireland Senior Club Hurling Championship glory in 1973 and later led Cork to the All-Ireland U21 hurling success.
 He was also responsible for the McGrath Cup.

+McGrath was joint coach of the Cork senior team that beat Kerry in the 1983 Munster SFC final.

 He died in 2013 following a long illness, and was buried at St James Cemetery in Chetwynd; his funeral was attended by figures from the Gaelic Athletic Association and politics, including former GAA President Mick Loftus, broadcaster Mícheál Ó Muircheartaigh and then TD Micheál Martin.